-In February, my boyfriend celebrated his birthday, and I decided to whip up a small cake for our low-key celebration.
-His favorite cake is a vanilla cake with strawberries and whipped cream frosting, so I went with this simplified recipe adapted from my Brown Butter Yellow Cake.
-It was a hit!
+This cake is always a huge hit!
 The soft vanilla cake layers are so easy and stay moist even as a naked cake, and the stabilized whipped cream frosting helps it look and taste great for days!
-It ended up with a flavor a lot like strawberry shortcake — not too sweet, and perfect for a light dessert!
+We'll layer our cake with fresh strawberries in the middle for the perfect burst of strawberry flavor!
+It's a lot like strawberry shortcake -- not too sweet, and perfect for a light dessert!

 This vanilla cake with strawberries and whipped cream is also special because it's a small batch recipe!
 It's perfect for two to four people and a low-key celebration at home! three 6-inch cake pans, and I loved the result!
 Let's get into some of the key components of this lovely little strawberry shortcake cake!

 How do you put fresh fruit in the middle of a cake?

 For this vanilla cake we're using macerated strawberries, which just means strawberries that are softened with sugar or a sweet liquid.
 There are a lot of ways you can enhance the flavor of strawberries, adding flavored extracts, herbs, citrus, or even balsamic vinegar.
 But in this vanilla cake we're going with the standard strawberries and sugar technique that I grew up with.
 All you'll do is hull and slice your strawberries, toss them in some granulated sugar, and let it all meld together in the fridge for a few hours, or overnight.
 The longer they sit in the sugar, the softer they'll be for the cake filling, so it's up to you and your preference.